Hyper-V Virtual Disk Operations: Compact, Convert, Expand, and Shrink – How to Guide and Tips.

 4. Make a choice and click Prossimo;

-5. Fare clic su Browse to select the final name and destination of Virtual Disk, e fare clic Save;
+5. Fare clic su Sfoglia to select the final name and destination of Virtual Disk, e fare clic Salva;

 7. If it’s ok – click Prossimo;